Life in the Time of COVID-19 (& Also Tornadoes)

 Similarly, Oprah Winfrey has sought to support Nashvillians, particularly those in poor minority communities who have been disproportionately affected by the pandemic.
 She has called Nashville her foundation, donating $2 million to provide immediate food relief to underserved communities.

 In lieu of traditional cap and gown ceremonies, Nashville-area schools have transitioned to drive-through graduations for high school seniors, middle school graduates, and even younger children.
 For all, this event marks an incredible milestone that should be celebrated by other students, parents, and members of the community.
-This video of Pearl Cohn student Dontrail Spencer’s emotional graduation ceremony has gone viral, and for good reason – it demonstrates just how important these parades can be.
+A video of Pearl Cohn student Dontrail Spencer’s emotional graduation ceremony has gone viral, and for good reason – it demonstrates just how important these parades can be.

 A Semi Truck Dumped Like 40,000 Pounds of Mac & Cheese on I-24